 KS4 Options

-A robust and rigorous core curriculum, enriched with additional personalisation that is progressive, deep and knowledge-rich, developing skills to create well-rounded, resilient, confident young adults
+A robust and rigorous core curriculum, enriched with opportunities for students to personalise their learning experience, is designed to develop well-rounded, resilient, and confident young adults.

 Implementation